 PURPOSE OF THIS HANDBOOK

-The purpose of this handbook is to provide a source of key information relating to placement roles, responsibilities and processes for Occupational Therapy at Sheffield Hallam University; it should be read in conjunction with the information on the Occupational Therapy Placement Website, which has the most current and up to date information.
+The purpose of this handbook is to provide a source of key information relating to placement roles, responsibilities and processes for Occupational Therapy at Sheffield Hallam University; it should be read in conjunction with the information on the, Occupational Therapy Placement Website which has the most current and up to date information.

 Regardless of the course programme, the roles and processes are exactly the same across all programmes, however, there are key differences in the structure of the placements, and these are recorded within this document under specific course titles; please refer to these for your course.

-This is handbook made available to students at the outset of the course and available to all students and Practice Educators via an electronic version available on the Occupational Therapy Placement Website.
+This is handbook made available to students at the outset of the course and available to all students and Practice Educators via an electronic version available on the Occupational Therapy Placement Website

 PRACTICE-BASED LEARNING USEFUL CONTACTS